 “Sorry kid didn’t mean ta jog ya.”

-The man’s fist flew out at Joe who dodged it easy, the miner might be big, but he was slow, and Joe quickly sent his own fist firmly into his middle.
+Mitch gaped at Joe.
+The remark was deliberate and provocative, no man would let it pass.
+The man’s fist flew and Joe easily dodged.
+The miner might be big, but he was slow, and he quickly sent his own fist firmly into his middle.
 The fight was on.
 Soon the miner’s friends and Joe’s were involved, and a battle royal erupted.

-Despite his speed, Joe had come off the worse from the encounter and Mitch whistled between his teeth, “Yer Pa’s sure gonna be mad.”
+Mitch helped his friend onto his horse and rode with him out of town.
+Despite his speed, Joe had come off the worse from the encounter and Mitch whistled between his teeth and teased, “Yer pa’s sure gonna be mad.”

-Joe scowled, “Why?
+Joe scowled.
+“Why?
 Taint none of his business.”

-Joe eased his aching body in the bath stretching out the kinks.
-He hadn’t known why he’d pushed that miner to a fight that first time or why he’d needled every other man since, he just knew he had to let the anger out.
-Something dark inside was eating away at him and he needed to fight, needed to prove that he could, prove that he could beat those bigger men, prove to himself that he wasn’t weak, that Reagan… Joe pulled himself up, he didn’t want to think about Reagan, but it was hard not to.
-The whisky helped, Joe grimaced to himself he didn’t even really like whisky, but it helped.
+Pa’s was predictably unimpressed by both Joe’s appearance and the fight, but he’d told Joe not to repeat the performance and said no more.
+Making allowances for Joe having too much energy following his convalescence.
+But, after that, Joe’s career as bar fighter blossomed at an alarming rate.
+It seemed to be his mission to pick a fight each night.
+Joe eased his aching body in the bath, stretching out the kinks.
+Why he’d pushed that miner to a fight or why he’d needled every other man since he didn’t know, he just had to let the anger out.
+Something dark inside was eating away at him and he needed to fight.
+Prove that he could beat those bigger men.
+Prove to himself that he wasn’t weak, that Reagan… He pulled himself up.
+Thinking about Reagan wasn’t a good idea, but it was hard not to.
+The whiskey helped.
+He grimaced.
+He didn’t even like whiskey, but it helped.

 “What do you think you’re doing?”